House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 Lisbon, Porto, and the Algarve were pointed out as areas where this difficulty is especially felt.

-“In areas like Lisbon, Porto, and the Algarve, it is becoming very difficult for families to find a decent place to live, whether to buy or rent.”
+“In areas like Lisbon, Porto, and the Algarve, it is becoming very difficult for families to have a decent place to live, whether to buy or rent.”

 For those who follow the market on the ground, this reality is not surprising.
 There is demand, there is a desire to buy, there are families with stable incomes, but often the price asked for properties no longer fits the real financial capacity of buyers.